 The gospels differ both in how much they write on divorce, and in their "Jesus quotations", which are at best renderings:

-Buddhist Teachings on Marriage and Divorce (Recommended)
+Buddhist Teachings on Marriage and Divorce

 Take sensible counsel in the matter before divorcing.

 Buddhism gives good advice on how to live a happily married life by what roles to fill to get the best out of it.
-It is wise and advisable to be faithful to one wife and not to to run after other women, says Buddhism, for effects of sexual misconduct include getting many enemies, being hated, and union with undesirable wives and husbands [cf. Dhammapada 309-10].
+It is wise and advisable to be faithful to one mate and not to to chase others, since effects of sexual misconduct include getting many enemies, being hated, and union with undesirable wives and husbands (cf. Dhammapada 309-10).